Click here to return to Amazon Web Services homepage

 In any system of reasonable complexity it is expected that failures will occur Reliability requires that your workload be aware of failures as they occur and take action to avoid impact on availability Workloads must be able to both withstand failures and automatically repair issues …

-The ability of a workload to perform its intended function correctly and consistently when it’s expected to.
+The reliability pillar encompasses the ability of a workload to perform its intended function correctly and consistently when it’s expected to.
 This includes the ability to operate and test the workload through its total lifecycle.
 This paper provides in-depth, best practice guidance for implementing reliable workloads on AWS.

 How do you select the best performing architecture?